5 min read | Mindset

 Can a mindset be changed?
 You bet.

-In the health and fitness business, we’ve talked about how letting go of perfectionist ideals can actually be a powerful way to propel you forward.
+Health and Fitness Entrepreneurs: Letting go of perfectionist ideals can actually be a powerful way to propel you forward.

 That’s the mark of a growth mindset.